Low Gi Explained

-Your blood glucose levels rise and fall when you eat a meal containing carbohydrates.
-How high it rises and how long it stays high depends on the quality of the carbohydrates (the Gi) as well as the quantity.
-The measurement of a food’s glycemic load (or GL) combines both the quantity and quality of carbohydrates, and is one of the best ways to compare blood glucose values of different types and amounts of foods.
-The formula for calculating the GL of a particular food or meal is below:
+Your blood glucose levels rise and fall after you eat a meal containing carbohydrate.
+How high it rises and how long it stays high depends on the quality of the carbohydrate (the GI) as well as the quantity.
+Glycemic Load (or GL) combines both the quantity and quality of carbohydrate.
+The formula for calculating the GL of a particular food or meal is:

-Glycemic Load = Gi x Carbohydrate (g) content per portion ÷ 100
+Glycemic Load = Gi (%) x Carbohydrate (grams) content per portion ÷ 100

 For example, a single apple has a Gi of 38 and contains 13 grams of carbohydrates.